mellow5163/KNN_book_recommender/README.md

       npm install

-To set up the Flask backend, move to the 'flask-server' directory and activate the virtual environment provided in this repository:
+To set up the Flask backend, first move to the 'flask-server' directory:

       cd flask-server

-      source venv/bin/activate

-Alternatively, you can create a new virtual environment:
+Now, create and activate a new virtual environment:

       pip install virtualenv